brightonmike/Bullets/README.md

 Grid
 ====

 The Bullets grid is flexbox based, with browser support extended through Gulp.
+The grid is a tool and is as lightweight as possible.
+You should strongly consider when/how you are using it.

 ### Mark-up